 The Closing Session: Sunday 16th February, 7pm start

 Our closing session begins with one hour of short and inspiring films themed around great challenges.
 After a short break, there is a raffle to raise funds for the John Muir Trust and then we announce the winners of the film and photo competitions.
-We then welcome our guest speaker, Mark Beaumont, to the stage for his presentation.
+We then welcome our guest speaker, Jenny Graham, to the stage for his presentation.
 The session will finish around 9.45pm.

 Finalist: Donald Tiso Best Film Award